dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + Average FPS : 29.48
 + Average inference time (ms) : 33.91

-Without optimization, we improved the average FPS from 21+ (PyTorch engine on CPU using 8 cores) to 29+ just by using the ONNX model with `deepsparse` engine CPU using 4 cores.
+Just like that, we improved the average FPS from 21+ (PyTorch engine on CPU using 8 cores) to 29+ FPS.
+All we did was use the ONNX model with the DeepSparse engine.

-We are done with the **just the baselines** here!
+**P/S**: are done with the **just the baselines** here!
 The real action only happens next - when we run sparsification with 👇

 ### 👨‍🍳 SparseML and Recipes